If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Bees consume pollen and it is a source of nutrients, protein, and carbs.
 You can use dry pollen substitutes to feed the bees.
 This can be placed in a feeder or bucket near the beehive.
 This should be protected from rain though.
 The bees will pack the pollen on their rear legs and take it to the hive.
 A large percentage of the pollen is collected by the bees mostly in the morning.
 As the day wears on other forages seek nectar instead.
 Nonetheless, pollen collection should be regulated so as to avoid collecting too much of it.
 The way to do it is to collect every other day for some time.

 19. Accessibility over Space

-It is at times quite tempting to setup your beehives away from residences, in areas where space is not limiting.
+It is at times quite tempting to set up your beehives away from residences, in areas where space is not limited.
 However, you can never manage well the bee colony if the hives are out of easy reach.
-The best way to manage the bees is by placing the hives within a close proximity to where you reside.
+The best way to manage the bees is by placing the hives within close proximity to where you reside.
 More so, keep the hives within a location where you can see them.
-Where possible, place them within your backyard so that you can see them every day.
+Where possible, place them in your backyard so that you can see them every day.
 Bees require due care and maintenance and therefore the closer they are the better.
-You will also better manage pests and diseases when you get an easy access to the bees.
+You will also better manage pests and diseases when you get easy access to the bees.

 20. Inspect your Hives Regularly